 These contacts, even if it’s just a text message, will make all of you feel better.
 And it will quickly turn what might have felt like a boring day at home, into a rewarding day.

 Do you have an elderly neighbor or friend who might not be able to get to the supermarket?
 Or who needs help with other little (digital) chores?

 This is a great time to help your community!

 Not only will they value it immensely, but it will also make you feel more useful.

 Being stuck at home without much social interaction has a strong psychological effect.
 Random acts of kindness can really help you feel better!

 Most of us don’t enjoy cleaning.
-But, now that you are confined to your home anyway, you might as well use this time to get around to all these chores you kept putting off.
+But, now that you are bored at home anyway, you might as well use this time to get around to all these chores you kept putting off.